ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 such roles; the reader is encouraged to become familiar with that material before continuing.

-The following terms are also used:

-Authenticated Identifiers:
+## Authenticated Identifiers {#authenticated-identifiers}

-:   Domain-level identifiers that are validated using authentication technologies are referred to as "Authenticated Identifiers".
+Domain-level identifiers that are validated using authentication technologies are referred to as "Authenticated Identifiers".
 See (#authenicated-mechanisms) for details about the supported mechanisms.

-Author Domain:
+## Author Domain {#author-domain}

-:   The domain name of the apparent author, as extracted from the From: header field.
+The domain name of the apparent author, as extracted from the From: header field.

-Domain Owner:
+## Domain Owner {#domain-owner}

-:   An entity or organization that owns a DNS domain.
+An entity or organization that owns a DNS domain.
 The term "owns" here indicates that the entity or organization being referenced holds the registration of that DNS domain.
 Domain Owners range from complex, globally distributed organizations, to